WOAH (ex OIE) HPAI free status for Belgium regained on the 3rd of April 2025 and approved and published by the WOAH on 23th of May 2025.

 Preventive Measures

 - With the migration of European waterbirds back to Europe and the increased risk represented by the circulation of the AI virus in wild birds, Belgium decided to reinforce the biosecurity measures for poultry and captive birds.
 A period of increased risk was therefore implemented on 15th November 2021.
 Measures have been adapted on several occasions to take account of changes in the epidemiological situation.
-The increased risk period is still in force but the measures were softened on the 10th of June 2023 due to the more favourable epidemiological situation.
-The following measures are applicable on the whole territory:
+The increased risk period is still in force and measures were reinforced on the 23rd of November 2024 in response to the return of migratory birds to Europe and the increase of outbreaks in poultry in Europe.

 - Increased surveillance in commercial poultry farms and current provisions concerning thinning of poultry for slaughter are maintained.